muh182/LaTeX/fluent.md

 * Specify which method to use and which licenses to use.
 * Specify the licensing method before starting an ANSYS Workbench session.

-** Note: If you access the Licensing Preferences dialog box from the ANSYS Workbench Tools menu, you will not be able to choose a licensing preference from there.
+**Note**: If you access the Licensing Preferences dialog box from the ANSYS Workbench Tools menu, you will not be able to choose a licensing preference from there.